51 Elliot Street

 When's the staff review estimated to be completed?
 We're in a housing affordability crisis and 4+ years to get a project approved does not help.

-agnesstreetphantom asked about 2 years ago
+agnesstreetphantom asked over 2 years ago

 Thank you for reaching out for information on this proposal.
 The applicant has been working on resolving details related to the proposed childcare facility and working closely with their not-for-profit housing partners to finalize arrangements for the provision of non-market and below-market housing within the proposal.